brandur/sorg/content/nanoglyphs/049-paradise.md

 * **Don't chase the serverless trend**.
 You want serverless in the Heroku sense where you have running containers without managing a server, but you don't need serverless in the AWS Lambda sense that does one request per container.
 The latter is a garish level of inefficiency with only the most marginal of benefits.

 * **Don't make Dogwood** (Heroku Private Spaces).
-If it's not good enough to be run by a hobbyist and scaled up to an enormous user (who pays you a lot of money), then it's not good enough for the enormous user.
+If it's not good enough to be run by a hobbyist and scaled up to an enormous user (who pays you a lot of money), then it's not good enough for that user either.
 Do make the alternate history version of Dogwood, a stack so meaningfully better than Cedar that it earns its name.

 * **Don't do Cassandra:** Pretty obvious in retrospect.
 Anyone so big that they have to run Cassandra (very few people should) is also so big that they can afford to run it themselves.